Submissions

 Wayfare is a publication from Faith Matters that seeks to be a companion and guide on the journey of faith.
 Our aim is to cultivate within individuals and communities the more abundant life in Christ through art and writing that is leavened with faith, brightened by hope, and deepened through charity.

-Wayfare welcomes voices and ideas that transcend, explore, and expand familiar boundaries—we seek after the true, the good, and the beautiful wherever they may be found.
+Wayfare welcomes voices and ideas that explore, expand, and transcend familiar boundaries—we seek after the true, the good, and the beautiful wherever they may be found.

 We publish frequently through online posts, our weekly newsletter, and the semiannual print issues.